S3-working-group/s3-practical-guide/content/src/patterns/evolving-organizations/clarify-and-develop-domains.md

 **List** all _essential responsibilities_ that are being delegated by clarifying the **requirement** in each case.

-**Recommended format:** (enabling condition) and (intended outcome).
-If useful, describe the driver as well: (current conditions), (anticipated or current) effect, and (relevance).
+**Recommended format:** Describe Key Responsibilities as requirements, if useful, include a description of the driver as well.

 **Examples:**

 1. For a customer service team

-    **Requirement**: _(enabling condition) Ensure that customer inquiries are responded to in a timely manner, (intended outcome) so that we stay within the time frame stipulated in our service level agreement._
+    **Requirement**: _Ensure that customer inquiries are responded to in a timely manner, so that we stay within the time frame stipulated in our service level agreement._

-    **Driver:** _(current conditions) The organization has observed an increasing volume of customer inquiries, with varied complexities, (effect) leading to delays in response times and customer dissatisfaction._
+    **Driver:** _The organization has observed an increasing volume of customer inquiries, with varied complexities, leading to delays in response times and customer dissatisfaction._

 2. For an agile coaching domain:

-    **Requirement**: _(enabling condition) Support cross-team collaboration on dependencies, (intended outcome) so that common objectives of product teams are effectively achieved._
+    **Requirement**: _Support cross-team collaboration on dependencies, so that common objectives of product teams are effectively achieved._

-    **Driver:** _(current conditions) Our product development process involves multiple interdependent teams, (effect) where lack of coordination can lead to bottlenecks and project delays, (relevance) emphasizing the need for effective cross-team collaboration to ensure efficient progress and successful delivery of product objectives._
+    **Driver:** _Our product development process involves multiple interdependent teams, where lack of coordination can lead to bottlenecks and project delays, emphasizing the need for effective cross-team collaboration to ensure efficient progress and successful delivery of product objectives._

 3. For an organizational development training provider team:

-    **Requirement**: _(enabling condition) Develop and deliver bespoke learning interventions (intended outcome) to fulfill customer learning needs._
+    **Requirement**: _Develop and deliver bespoke learning interventions to fulfill customer learning needs._

-    **Driver:** _(current conditions) Our customers operate in a dynamic business environment where employee skills and knowledge requirements are constantly evolving, (effect) which leads to critical gaps in workforce capabilities and adaptability, (relevance) underscoring the necessity for tailored learning interventions that ensure that employees are equipped to meet current and future challenges effectively._
+    **Driver:** _Our customers operate in a dynamic business environment where employee skills and knowledge requirements are constantly evolving, which leads to critical gaps in workforce capabilities and adaptability, underscoring the necessity for tailored learning interventions that ensure that employees are equipped to meet current and future challenges effectively._

 4. For a marketing team:

-    **Requirement**: _(enabling condition) Execute and refine digital marketing campaigns, (intended outcome) to improve engagement metrics and customer acquisition costs._
+    **Requirement**: _Execute and refine digital marketing campaigns, to improve engagement metrics and customer acquisition costs._

-    **Driver:** _(current conditions) With digital ad spending increasing without proportional gains in engagement, (effect) current strategies are leading to diminishing returns._
+    **Driver:** _With digital ad spending increasing without proportional gains in engagement, current strategies are leading to diminishing returns._

 **Tips:**